Send S3 Data to Qdrant Vector Store with LangChain

 print(operation_info)

-• vector: A dictionary containing the text and image embeddings generated from each document.
+vector: A dictionary holding the text and image inputs to be embedded.

 Exploring the Qdrant WebUI Dashboard